hamstah/apitools/README.md

 ## datagenerator

 Class to generate random values given a json-schema.
 Doesn't support all json-schema monstruousities, only a subset I find useful.
 See TODO.md for what is likely to be implemented next.

+---

 ## urlsgenerator

 Class to generate links defined in the links section of a json-schema.

+---

 ## invaliddatagenerator

 Class to generate invalid data for a given schema

+---

 ## modelgenerator

 Base class to generate models from a schema

+---

 ## flasksqlalchemymodelgenerator

 Generate SQLAlchemy models to be used with flask-sqlalchemy from a schema

+---

 ## backbonemodelgenerator

 Generate models and collections for Backbone.js from a schema.
 The models generated use the primary key defined in the `rel=self` link or `id` by default.
-To be able to use collections, make sure your schema has a `rel=instances` link or `fetch` wont' work.
+To be able to use collections, make sure your schema has a `rel=instances` link or `fetch` won't work.

 ### Usage